wataylor/formatBibles/README.md

 Command line:
 - `SetAllStylesToAFontMain [-verbose] "Font Name" "path\\to\\file.docx"`
-- `-verbose` enables detailed diagnostics for troubleshooting unusual Word behavior.
+- `+verbose` enables detailed diagnostics for troubleshooting unusual Word behavior.

 If you save a .docx as a .pdf, Word sometimes includes the Arial font for reasons known only to Microsoft but refuses to embed it.
 Your .pdf file will be rejected by recipients who insist on embedded fonts.
 In that case, using the Microsoft ""Print as PDF** printer may help because it seems to use only embeddable fonts.